tom-clik/coldlight/testing/source/veg/aubergines.md

+---
+description: Aubergines, also known as eggplants, are a nutrient-rich vegetable with several health benefits.
+---

 # Aubergines

 Aubergines, also known as eggplants, are a nutrient-rich vegetable with several health benefits.
 They contain essential vitamins, minerals, fiber, and antioxidants that contribute to overall health.
-Here are the key benefits of aubergines:
+Here are the key benefits of aubergines: { .description}

 ## 1. Rich in Nutrients
    - **Low in Calories**: Aubergines are low in calories but packed with nutrients, making them a great addition to a healthy diet.
 They provide small amounts of essential nutrients like **vitamin C**, **vitamin K**, **vitamin B6**, and **potassium**.